furkankirmizioglu/trader-bot/README.md

 # TraderBot

+“If you don't find a way to make money while you sleep, you will work until you die.” - Warren Buffett

-TraderBot is a Python based algorithmic trading application that runs on Binance cryptocurrency exchange.
-It can trade in both spot and futures markets.
+TraderBot is a Python based algorithmic trading application.
+It looks to trade opportunities for 24/7, makes trades while you're working or sleeping.
+It trades on Binance, both spot and futures markets.
 It runs on Raspberry Pi 4 as a local server.

 When an order is placed, it sends push notification and tweet to inform user.
 You can follow our Twitter account (https://twitter.com/traderbotstatus)